czaloumi/ironman-2019/README.md

 # Exploratory Data Analysis

 My initial question: do ironman athletes have significantly different event times based on their gender?
-Below are scatter plots for pro athletes and amateurs
+Below are scatter plots of event times for pro athletes and amateurs by gender.

 <img src="images/pro-29-Dec-2020.png"/>
 <br>